 So here I am about to start my new life.
 I just finished seven years of working full time while going to school to get another bachelors degree and then my masters in Occupational Therapy.
 I had survived two incredibly difficult internships, one at Bellevue Hospital in the city and United Cerebral Palsy in the Bronx.
 I passed the national board exam – the hardest test I’ve ever taken in my life (and longest – 4 hours).
 And I got my dream job at Children’s Specialized Hospital.
 I found a great apartment 10 minutes from the hospital.
 Everything was in place…all my ducks were in a row.

 But deep down I knew the bubble was gonna burst any minute.
 Everything was going TOO WELL!!!
 I recall even posting a status on FB…” can you truly have it all?”
 My post was commented with many, “Yes, Janice…it’s your time, you’ve worked so hard, you deserve it” …yadda, yadda….

-So before I moved back to NJ, I decided to get all my doctor’s appointments out of the way.
+So, before I moved back to NJ, I decided to get all my doctor’s appointments out of the way.
 I had been putting off my follow-up mammogram from a biopsy I had done last year to check a cyst that had been bothering me in my left breast.
-It was nothing, but it hurts when my boobs swell up around my period and just made me paranoid – as most of us women do when we feel any sort of strange lump in our boobies.
+It was nothing, but it hurt when my boobs swelled up around the time of my period and just made me paranoid – as most of us women do when we feel any sort of strange lump in our breasts.